objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/overview.md

 import Mermaid from '@theme/Mermaid';

-Used to populate the `location_stack` properties of an [event](/taxonomy/reference/events/overview.md).
+This is the abstract parent of all [Location Contexts](/taxonomy/reference/location-contexts/overview.md).
+Location Contexts are used to populate the `location_stack` property of an event.
 A Location Stack is meant to describe accurately where an event originated in the UI.

 <Mermaid chart={`
 	graph LR